sudotechie/learn/README.md

 # Where to start
 I originally wrote the [Getting Into Sales](https://github.com/sudotechie/learn/blob/master/Getting_Into_Sales.md) doc to learn Git and markdown, and provide a place for my peers to discover and access content I was absorbing regarding software development trends.
 It became a tool to onboard new reps and set expectations around the types of knowledge they would need to have to build credibility with prospects.

-For you founders out there, I jotted down a few thoughts on getting those first few days in the [Startup Sales Primer](https://github.com/sudotechie/learn/blob/master/Startup_Sales_Primer.md)
+For you founders out there, I jotted down a few thoughts on earning those first few deals in the [Startup Sales Primer](https://github.com/sudotechie/learn/blob/master/Startup_Sales_Primer.md).

 The [Business Value Temaplate](https://github.com/sudotechie/learn/blob/master/Biz_Value.md) came from a talk I gave at Kubecon EU to help technology practitioners in influencing management to support their use of open source software.